Skip to content

 ...

-Both input_model and output_model will be None.
+input_model, output_model, http_request_model, and http_response_model will all be None.

 Handler Hooks